HighInBC/SolderOven/README.md

 ###Relay output

 A port to attach the logic side of a relay to.
-It is expected that the relay takes a logic level signal and does its own current limiting.
-In my case I am using an opto-isolated solid state relay so I am essentially driving an LED.
+It is expected that the relay takes a logic level signal and does its own current limiting under 40mA.